fsenf/proj.nawdex_analysis/README.md

 ## Paper
 The paper

-Senf, F., A. Voigt, N. Clerbaux, A. Hünerbein, and H. Deneke, Does increasing resolution and resolving convection improve simulated cloud-radiative effects over the North Atlantic?, J. Geophys.
+Senf, F., A. Voigt, N. Clerbaux, A. Hünerbein, and H. Deneke, **Does increasing resolution and resolving convection improve simulated cloud-radiative effects over the North Atlantic?**, J. Geophys.
 Res.
 Atmos., submitted in Jan.
 2020

 uses the package `nawdex_analysis`